 If you want your infographic resume to come across as a professional document, you might want to stay with 2 colors.
 Anything more than that might be a bit too flashy and distracting.
 Choosing a color scheme is also a good idea as long as the colors are pleasing to the eye.
 I

 Choosing a color scheme is also a good idea as long as the colors are pleasing to the eye.
-Either gray and black, or baby blue and navy might look great, as opposed to bright pink and baby pink.
+Either grey and black, or baby blue and navy might look great, as opposed to bright pink and baby pink.
 The latter color combinations do not look professional.

 You want to be taken seriously and this is why we suggest a color scheme or simply sticking to 2 colors.
 If you are new to this and do not know where to start, hire a resume design service to help you out.
 This will take away a ton of your stress and it is worth the investment.